SiTaggart/PortfolioSite/src/posts/2019-01-11-im-super-good-at-css-and-i-dont-recommend-the-cascade-dont-@-me/index.md

 date: '2019-01-11'
 ---

+_**Edit June 3rd 2019:** It was pointed out to me that the code example I was using was infact referencing inheritance and not the cascade, technically.
+Doh!
+So I've switched the example to actually show the cascade this time, but the article still holds the same conclustion and point.
+Just goes to show why CSS is so tricky to handle 😉_

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;ve been writing CSS for 20 years.<br>The example given in that article has nothing to do with the cascade.<br>&quot;The cascade takes an unordered list of declared values for a given property on a given element&quot;<br>*Given element* is key when we talk about the cascade <a href="https://t.co/v2K12JHxM3">https://t.co/v2K12JHxM3</a></p>&mdash; Verlan (@ztnelboKyrreihT) <a href="https://twitter.com/ztnelboKyrreihT/status/1135734895836196864?ref_src=twsrc%5Etfw">June 4, 2019</a></blockquote>

+---

 I’ve been writing CSS for over 13 years.
 I’ve written CSS for very large news websites, high traffic blogs, micro-sites, small software applications and massive enterprise software applications.

 I’m part of the “old guard”.
 I’ve been around the block enough to know how good it was in the “old days”.
 To know it was simpler back then.
 I’ve wrangled IE5.5, I know “how good these kids have it these days”.